programmer-ke/replatform/README.md

   root user to setup everything.
 Goal is to reduce friction as much as possible for non-technical users.
-- For the same reason above, we run ansible directly on the server instead of the typical use-case of one using a different machine as the control node.
+- For the same reason above, we run ansible directly on the server instead of the typical use-case of using a different machine as the control node.
 - All packages are from the default Debian repositories.
 This makes it much easier to stay up to date by relying on the great Debian folks for updates.
-Consider [donating][6] to Debian if you find the system useful.
+Consider [donating][6] to Debian if you appreciate their work.

   [6]: https://www.debian.org/donations

 ## Testing Resources